 - The course runs from 10.00am until 4.00pm.

 - Tea, coffee and biscuits are provided.

 - The course will be entirely office-based, held in Penarth, near Cardiff, South Wales.

 - All attendees will be issued with a certificate of attendance.

-Participants will need access to a wi-fi enabled laptop, as around 75% of the course is hands on, using the software in real time, but all software, files and handouts will be supplied.
-In the event that you do not have access to your own laptop we have a few spare ones which can be used.
+Participants will need access to a WiFi enabled laptop (ideally running Windows 8 or higher), as around 75% of the course is hands-on, using the software in real time.
+All software, files and handouts will be supplied.
+In the event that you do not have access to your own laptop, we have a few spare ones which can be used.
 A mouse is also highly recommended.